ahmedcodein/alt-shift-driving-school/README.md

 ### Content, Media and Tools

-The images used in this project is created by OpenAI Chat GPT-4 based on the autthor instructions, [OpenAI Chat GPT-4](https://chat.openai.com/auth/login).
+1. The images used in this project is created by OpenAI Chat GPT-4 based on the autthor instructions, [OpenAI Chat GPT-4](https://chat.openai.com/auth/login).

-The social media icons and the Triple bar icon is downloaded from Font Awesome, [Font Awesome](https://fontawesome.com/).
+2. The social media icons and the Triple bar icon is downloaded from Font Awesome, [Font Awesome](https://fontawesome.com/).

-Google fonts is used to define the fonts in the stylesheet, [Google fonts](https://fonts.google.com/).
+3. Google fonts is used to define the fonts in the stylesheet, [Google fonts](https://fonts.google.com/).

-Wordcounter is used to track the number of characters of each git commit, [Wordcounter](https://wordcounter.net/character-count).
+3. Wordcounter is used to track the number of characters of each git commit, [Wordcounter](https://wordcounter.net/character-count).

 ## Achnowlegdment

 My sincere graduate and appreciation go to my mentor, Mr. David Bowers, for his valuable advice and laser-focused conversations.
 His inputs, tips and feedback have been no less than master class of coaching and mentorship.
-I am looking forward to working with him in future on the next projects within course of this study program.
+I am looking forward to working with him in the future on the next projects within the course of this program.

 My thanks and love go to my wife and daughter for their patience during the period of developing this project.
-I have not been around them enough during this period, yet they have been with me proving only the support and the help whenever I need some.
+I have not been around them enough during this period, yet they have been with me providing all the support and the help whenever I need.
 This is what nothing else can substitute in this life, having a loving and a supportive family.
 Thank you!